danjbrown/nodejs-react-app/README.md

 docker compose -f docker-compose-dev.yml up --build
 ```

-Use the `docker-compose-dev.yml` file for production builds.
+Use the `docker-compose-prod.yml` file for production builds.

-Load the Node.js server application at http://localhost:3000/api/user
+Load the Node.js server application at (for example) http://localhost:3000/api/user

-Load the React.js client at http://localhost:5173
+Load the React.js client application at http://localhost:5173

 ## Development mode

-Install the dependencies and run from the project root:
+Install the dependencies and run from the project root, or follow the instructions below with separate docker build steps:
 ```
 npm run install
 npm run dev:client